fromage-fraser/dd-gui/README.md

   border-only pressed highlight.

-  Mapper speedwalks now wait for each expected GMCP room transition, stop when movement fails or diverges from the known route, and include the current closed/locked door commands. `ddmap fast` restores immediate route sending;
+  Mapper speedwalks now wait for each expected GMCP room transition, stop when movement fails or diverges from the known route, include current closed/locked door commands, and use the richer exit costs when available.
-  `ddmap safe` restores confirmation-based routing.
-The existing `[Exits: ...]` parser remains the compatibility fallback until richer exit state is sent through GMCP.
+  `ddmap fast` restores immediate route sending; `ddmap safe` restores confirmation-based routing.
+The existing `[Exits: ...]` parser remains a compatibility fallback for sessions or rooms that do not yet provide rich exit state through GMCP.
   The `DD_GUI` mapper context menu also provides `Reset selected area's rooms`.
   It asks for an explicit in-console confirmation, then removes the selected area's mapped rooms and exits so the area can be remapped from scratch.
 A